Baboy PHPigs

 Security camera at entry point3,000-8,000Low

 The BAI requires all pig farms to register with their municipal or city veterinary office.
-Farms with 21 head or more typically need BAI farm registration.
-Key requirements:
+Farms with 21 head or more need BAI farm registration.
+But honestly, even backyard farmers with 5 head should register.
+Here's why:

-• Veterinary health certificates for all animal movement
+• Veterinary health certificates for animal movement — you can't legally sell or transport pigs without these

 • Quarantine clearances for inter-island transport